sekrupke/bi-mini-project-p02/README.md

 * As there is no business key for the Hub Details, the same value as in the TOPIC_ID is used (it is the ID of the thesis).
 * Some Hubs missing Satelites because no additional descriptive columns are in the dataset.
 This may change in the future so it is possible to add new Satelites later on.
 * The inclusion of the business keys of parent Hubs in the Link is not yet used (Data Vault 2.0 feature).

+Based on the Data Vault Model the next step is the creation of the Database Schema.

+## Step 3: Database Schema
+The Database Schema is derived from the Data Vault Model in Step 2.
+It already contains the needed data types as well as the relations between Hubs, Links and Satelites (the tables).
+So there is already logical information about the data.

+The Database Schema is created via the Data Definition Language SQL.
+As this project should use a PostgresSQL as DBMS, the SQL Postgres Dialect is used.

+Resulting SQL scripts for the schema creation are placed under *database/schema*.